jonathanshine/jonathanshine/README.md

 I'm an aspiring web developer/already-professional opera and choir singer located in Berlin.
 Currently I am studying in the Web Devlopement Program at [Digital Career Institute](https://digitalcareerinstitute.org) and using any and all online resources/courses I can get my fingers on.

-Currently we are in the backend module, creating relational databases with MongoDb and Express.js.
+Currently we are in the backend module, creating databases with MongoDb and Express.js.

 #### Languages and tools I'm using: ####
  - Javascript (ES6)